Regional theater in the United States: The Little Theater Movement

 In the second and third decades of the twentieth century, there was a push to get away from the conservative, mainstream ideology of Broadway.
 The Little Theatre Movement was a precursor of the Regional Theater Movement; it was started by theater artists interested in experimentation and exploring social issues through the dramatic arts.
 The movement altered the face of the American stage and allowed room for new works and new audiences.

-Success and controversy
+Nonprofit theatres

 When the first national organization of nonprofit theaters was formed in 1961, there were only 23 regional theaters in the U.S. By 2003, the number of regional theaters had grown to 1,800.
 As non-profits, they rely heavily on donations from patrons, and some theaters have been accused of "pandering to the audience," subordinating their artistic ideals to the need for donations.
-Nonetheless, nonprofit theaters are under less pressure than commercial theaters.